Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 ![Mobile Wireframe](https://user-images.githubusercontent.com/83303996/147989361-103d071a-4d03-4c74-b042-27b7fcce5db6.PNG)

 #### Tablet
-* The images for the tablet were decreased in size aas were some headings, but untimately looks almost like the wireframe.
+* The images for the tablet were decreased in size as were some headings, but ultimately looks almost like the wireframe.
 ![Tablet Wireframe](https://user-images.githubusercontent.com/83303996/147989336-b7440248-635d-4118-a538-9e9d217c79fe.PNG)

 #### Desktop
-* Again allmost the same apart from an update with the scoreboard.
+* Again almost the same apart from an update with the scoreboard.
 ![Desktop Wireframe](https://user-images.githubusercontent.com/83303996/147989368-4c2a8cb1-2e9b-4e5d-8f73-8894d67b5d67.PNG)

 ## Features